-“People often discuss whether the immigration system is ‘broken;’ yet, I will ask Blair students whether our analysis should be more nuanced when evaluating a system that has a varied impact on the lives of tens of millions of people living in and passing through the United States each year,” he explained.
-Students will be asked to consider this question: Should we prioritize economic, political, security and/or humanitarian needs when determining who can immigrate into the United States?
+“People often discuss whether the immigration system is ‘broken;’ yet, I asked Blair students whether our analysis should be more nuanced when evaluating a system that has a varied impact on the lives of tens of millions of people living in and passing through the United States each year,” he explained.
+Students were asked to consider this question: Should we prioritize economic, political, security and/or humanitarian needs when determining who can immigrate into the United States?

-Given his position at the DOJ, Mr. Inkeles cannot discuss ongoing cases involving the United States or his personal views about current judicial or political battles related to the immigration system, but members of the audience will be welcome to express their opinions in the question-and-answer period that will follow his remarks.
+Given his position at the DOJ, Mr. Inkeles could discuss ongoing cases involving the United States or his personal views about current judicial or political battles related to the immigration system, but members of the audience were able to express their opinions in the question-and-answer period that followed his remarks.